pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform-Bandai-RX-78.md

 * Audio: SN76489 on ports 0xff @ 3.579545 MHz
 * 24k?
 ROM cartridges @0x2000

+# Compilation

+    zcc +rx78 adv_a.c -create-app

+Will create a 24k ROM file that can be inserted using the menu with the Takeda emulator.

 # Graphics

 The display on the RX-78 is mirrored to convention, that is bit 0 in a display byte is the left-most pixel displayed.
 To simplify cross machine compatibility the generic console mirrors bytes so fonts and UDGs don't need to be changed.